Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 - Transfer Ownership – selecting this option will give user the option to indicate in the next step who will become the new owner of the model.
 Only the owner of the model can manage who has access to it.
 When transferring ownership of a model, the user/team who originally owned the model no longer has access to the model.

 - Share Access – this is the option to use when wanting to share a model with other users and work on it collaboratively when you are not part of the same Team on the Optilogic platform.
-It brings up the Share Database Access form which will be discussed after the next screenshot.
+Models can be shared with Read-Write or Read-Only access.

 The Share Model options can also be accessed through the Explorer: